LenneDalben/StardewValleyModsGPL/Joja 'May' Plan Ahead - All/README.md

 Digus, author of Mail Framework Mod (MFM), without them, the letter component of this mod wouldn't be possible.

-Everyone in #making-mods in the Stardew Valley Discord, who are a helpful and friendly lot!s
+Everyone in #making-mods in the Stardew Valley Discord, who are a helpful and friendly lot!